prasaddesai48/SnakeGame/README.md

 Snake (extends JFrame and invokes the GameControl class) GameControl (extends JPanel)

-The GameControl class provides the following methods:

-GameControl() - It initializes Board Panel. loadImages() - It loads images of the Snakehead, Snake body, and food. initGame() - It initializes the Game. checkCollision() - It checks the collision of the Snake's head with an obstacle (itself/food/wall). locateApple() - It randomizes Apple's position every time. gameOver() - It displays the Game Over massage and the player's score.

 Functionalities:

 The player can move the snake left, right, up, and down as per the given direction using respective arrow keys.